ibm-cloud-docs/Cloudant/api/authorization.md

 the `nobody` username is given `_reader` permissions.
 This authorization makes the database publicly readable.

-### Example of an authorization modification request document
+See the following example of an authorization modification request document:

 ```json
 {